-1. The narrowband committee recommends that the ARRL take steps to continue to be a respected leader in amateur radio by introducing a study to move the United StatesVHF and UHF spectrum to include narrowband channel pairs to the existing band plan.
-This consist of a coordinated plan to accommodate narrowband channels and existing wideband frequency pair structure for better spectrum use and to accommodate current and future narrowband and wideband needs.

-2. The narrowband committee recommends that steps be taken to engage the amateur community in discussions on the effective use of spectrum.Ongoing constructive engagement and education with all segments of the community - with the emphasis being on education.
-The committee suggest a series of articles written by experts on the history of spectrum use (how we got where we are), the history and problems of repeater coordination, and something focusing on the topic of, "how do we meet the growing demands for spectrum efficiently and effectively.
+- 1. The narrowband committee recommends that ARRL take steps to continue to be a respected leader in Amateur Radio by introducing a study to move the United States VHF and UHF spectrum to include narrowband channel pairs in the existing band plan.
+This consists of a coordinated plan to accommodate narrowband channels and existing wideband frequency pair structure for better spectrum use and to accommodate current and future narrowband and wideband needs. - 2.
+The narrowband committee recommends that steps be taken to engage the amateur community in discussions on the effective use of spectrum.
+Ongoing constructive engagement and education with all segments of the community is called for with an emphasis on education.
+The committee suggests a series of articles written by experts on the history of spectrum use (how we got where we are), the history and problems of repeater coordination, and something focusing on the topic of, "how do we efficiently and effectively meet the growing demands for spectrum".

-3. There may be technical issues with regard to susceptibility to adjacent channel use of the existing equipment pool.
-Recommend the ARRL Lab add testall new equipment using two separations and conduct tests for adjacent channel susceptibility for adjacent channel offsets of 6.25 KHz and 12.5 KHz.

-4.The ARRL electromagnetic compatibility (EMC)committeeinvestigate the technical issues present when adjacent frequencies are used with the existing equipment pool.
+- 3. There may be technical issues with regard to susceptibility to adjacent channel use in the existing equipment pool.
+We recommend the ARRL Lab add tests to all new VHF/UHF equipment using two separations for adjacent channel susceptibility -- 6.25 KHz and 12.5 KHz. - 4.
+The ARRL electromagnetic compatibility (EMC) committee should investigate the technical issues present when adjacent frequencies are used with the existing equipment pool.
 Such a study could give technical insight (using already gathered information on the susceptibility in 15/20Khz channel use) into the possibility for problems that might be encountered with the existing user radio pool if it were to be subjected to a narrowbanding environment.